bmrecep/kafka-consumer-demo/README.md

 You can also test the application by using the RESTful API documentation page.

+## Configuration

+The backend application can be configured in the file [application.yml](./kafka-consumer/src/main/resources/application.yml).

+## Coding Style

+[Google coding style](./kafka-consumer/google-coding-style.xml) is used to format code.
+Additionally, [Udacity Git Commit Style](https://udacity.github.io/git-styleguide/) is used.

 ## TODO

-* We should make use of partitions to load-balance (some field such as roomId might be used as a key provider)
+* Make use of partitions to load-balance (some field such as roomId might be used as a key provider)
 * docker-compose configuration with Kafka clusters
 * Integration tests
-*